Cake Decorating a Profession or a Hobby?

 I believe if you choose to become a professional, it is your responsibility to be fair to the profession and to the other professionals in the industry by educating your self for the profession.

-Has anyone become a doctor or lawyer or teacher by simply deciding that they want to be in that profession?
+Has anyone become a doctor, lawyer or teacher by simply deciding that they want to be in that profession?
 NO!
 We expect that they go and obtain a certain degree of knowledge and approval from the right authority before we can accept them as a professional.
 Right?
+Would you send your kid to a school where the teacher is sweet and loving but you have no clue if she has the knowledge to impart to your kids?

 Well, cake decorating is no different.
 Is it?
 But look around you, quite often you get people go register their business and then advertise themselves as professional cake decorators.